News, Info, & Updates

 Read more: Independence?
 Fraternities Have Various Organizational Options

-- By Los Angeles Times Editorial Board
+- Written by: Los Angeles Times Editorial Board

 Another year and lawmakers are again faced with the thorny but necessary job of reforming the California Environmental Quality Act, the landmark law that has improved countless construction projects.
 But CEQA lawsuits have also too often been used to thwart progress on the state’s most pressing needs by stalling or blocking important projects.